romaniso/React-Portfolio-Project/README.md

 - [ ] maybe try to animate character's eyes on mouse move
 - [ ] maybe add a cartoonish burger icon
 - [ ] add a preloader
+- [ ] add an onhover popup for main project image which follows a mouse